-It’s time once again to support the Garden at the annual benefit plant sale!
+It’s time once again to support the Garden at our annual plant sale and fundraiser!

-WHAT YOU WILL FIND: The Garden offers an impressive selection of herbs, specialty annuals, vegetables, sun and shade perennials, ornamental grasses, shrubs, conifers, roses, vines, trees, and the best selection of heirloom vegetables, native and water-wise plants you'll find in one location.
-Our selection includes plants for every situation, including gifts and high-altitude gardening.
-Most of the plants are grown by local nurseries and many of the annuals and vegetables are grown here in our own greenhouses!
-This annual plant sale and fundraiser is always a great way to welcome the planting season!
+WHAT YOU WILL FIND: The Garden offers an impressive selection of herbs, specialty annuals, vegetables, sun and shade perennials, ornamental grasses, roses, vines, shrubs, conifers, trees, and the best selection of heirloom vegetables, native and water-wise plants you'll find in one location.
+Our selection includes plants for every situation, including bee-friendly, and high-altitude plants and gifts.
+Most of the plants are grown by local nurseries and many of the vegetables are grown here in our own greenhouses!
+This annual plant sale and fundraiser is always a great way to welcome the planting season and support the Garden!

-EXPERTS ON HAND: Representatives from Utah Master Gardeners, Slow Foods Utah, and Rose Society will be on hand to answer questions.
-With these experts, our Garden staff, and volunteers, there will be plenty of qualified help to answer your plant and gardening questions.
+EXPERTS ON HAND: With our Garden staff and volunteers, there will be plenty of qualified help to answer your plant and gardening questions.

-WHERE: The Plant Sale Amphitheatre this year.
+WHERE: The Red Butte Garden Amphitheatre.
 From the four-way stop sign at Chipeta and Wakara Way, turn left (or North) and follow the signs.
 Enter through the north-facing gate used for general admission during concerts.

 WHAT TO BRING: If you have your own small wagon, bring it!
 We have a few shopping carts and plenty of cardboard plant trays.